 We understand that some therapists do this.
 However, McIntyre Psychological Services does not typically engage in free consultations.
 We are insurance based practice and therefore we can bill your insurance for intake sessions.
 This is the same process you would experience when meeting with your medical doctor’s office.

 There are a few exceptions to this.
 Based on the individual needs of the potential client, some private pay clients, psychological testing cases, forensic cases, and other complex cases, we may provide consultations.
 This is on an individual basis.
 Please email firstname.lastname@example.org for more information.

 It can be difficult for clients to work through certain ways of thinking, behaving, performing and relating to others.
 At McIntyre Psychological Services, we provide you with an objective sounding board, support, resources and techniques so you can see your way through these blocks and achieve your desired outcomes.

 What happens during the first session?

 There will be some basic paperwork to complete prior to your first session including a psychosocial history and further questions may be asked in regards to your answers during the initial session.
 The initial session is also the time for you to start to share more about yourself, talk about your goals and what you would like to change.
 Another important aspect of the first session is deciding if the therapist/counselor is the right fit.
-Do they seem like someone you can trust?
 You are establishing a relationship that will become the foundation for working with your therapist.
 You will begin to figure out some goals; Your therapist will begin to figure out how to help you get there.

 How do I prepare for the first session?